CAHLR/d3-scatterplot/README.md

 4. open your web browser to http://localhost:8000/index.html?dataset=example.tsv

 (Semantic model is currently not functional)

-~~To use semantic model:
+~~To use semantic model:~~

-1. run representation_presenter.py and semantic_model.py (instructions in respective repos)
+~~1. run representation_presenter.py and semantic_model.py (instructions in respective repos)~~

-2. open your web browser to http://localhost:8000/plot.html?dataset=example.tsv&semantic_model=true
+~~2. open your web browser to http://localhost:8000/plot.html?dataset=example.tsv&semantic_model=true~~

-Note: semantic_model.py automatically generates .txt files for you, as files needed for semantic model get quite large.
+~~Note: semantic_model.py automatically generates .txt files for you, as files needed for semantic model get quite large.
 Thus, you can visit http://localhost:8000/plot.html?dataset=example.txt&semantic_model=true for a faster experience.~~

 ### Preselecting visualization options